"... won over by the

 persuasive sweetness of Im's Tchaikovsky" NZ Herald

-In 2012, Anna moved to the United Kingdom to commence studies with So-Ock Kim, professor at the Royal Academy of Music in London.
-There she attended Millfield school until she entered the Curtis Institute of Music in 2014.
-Her other mentors include Haiyup Yang, Sungsic Yang, Paul Kim, and Clive Hughes.
+Anna moved to the United Kingdom in 2012 to commence studies with So-Ock Kim, a professor at the Royal Academy of Music in London.
+There she attended Millfield School until she entered the Curtis Institute of Music in 2014.

 Anna recently graduated from the Royal Academy of Music in London, earning both her Advanced Diploma and Master's degree under So-Ock Kim.
 Honored with the prestigious Bicentenary Scholarship, her second album, titled Rêverie, is in collaboration with Linn Records and part of the Royal Academy of Music Bicentenary Series, promising a heartfelt musical experience in April 2024.

 *This approved biography is not to be altered or changed without consulting with the artist.